mostafizbappy158845/book-crud-firebase/README.md

 Here firebase database used for test mode not for production mode so thats why CRUD operation will work for only 30days.
 ### 🔗Conculation

 Thanks for reading this documentation.
-If you have any questions, feel free to reach out to me at  [My Email](mostafizbappy52@gmail.com)
+If you have any questions, feel free to reach out to me at  [mostafizbappy52@gmail.com]